whitneyburton/portfolios/students/1606-back/ryan-workman/template.md

 ### 1. Functional Expectations
 * 4: Application fulfills all expectations of iterations 1 - 6 with no bugs, crashes, or missing functionality *as well as* two extensions.

 ### 2. Test-Driven Development
-* 2: Application makes some use of tests, but the coverage is insufficient given projet requirements.
+* 2: Application makes some use of tests, but the coverage is insufficient given project requirements.

 ### 3. Encapsulation / Breaking Logic into Components
 * 3: Application effectively breaks logical components apart but breaks the principle of SRP.

 ### 4. Fundamental Ruby & Style
 * 3:  Application shows strong effort towards organization, content, and refactoring.

 ### 5. Enumerable & Collections
 * 3: Application demonstrates comfortable use of appropriate Enumerable methods